mohajeranilab/SemiAutoAnnotator/README.md

     pip install -r requirements.txt

 ## Usage
-Run the annotation_labeler.py file, it will give you two file explorer windows to select the video file you want to annotate (it will extract frames for you), and the model/weights file to help you annotate
+Run the annotation_labeler.py file, two optional arguments can be passes, --frame_skip (default: 50), and --model_path (default: None).
+It is necessary to specify a path to the model/weights file if you want the assistance of a model.
+Aftewards, the program will give you a file explorer window to select the video file you want to annotate (it will extract frames for you)

-If you would like to annotate without a model assisting you, simply press Cancel or Exit out of the file explorer prompting you to choose a model/weights file.
 "In the 'used_videos/' directory, a folder will be created for each selected video, containing the video file itself along with subfolders for extracted frames and JSON annotations.
 The structure will look like this:
 ```plaintext
 used_videos/